leslyclopez11/hmpl-lang.github.io/docs.md

 ]);
 ```

-> It is worth considering that if an array is passed, then if the `ref` attribute is not specified, the request will be sent without a settings object
+> It is worth considering that if an array is passed, then if the `initId` property is not specified, the request will be sent without a options object

 The `id` value of each options identification object is unique.
 The value type is `string`